Polydile/dile-components/docs/crud/crud-component.md

 ### Resource form component

 The resource form provides the necessary fields for adding new elements to the resource.
-In this case, the same form is used for both insertions and edits, but it is possible to have a different form for each operation.
+In this example, the same form is used for both insertions and edits, but it is possible to have a different form for each operation.

-Instructions on how to create these forms can be found in the `dile-crud-insert` component documentation.
+Instructions on how to create these forms can be found in the [`dile-crud-insert`](/crud/crud-insert/) and [`dile-ajax-form`](/crud/ajax-form/) component documentation.

 {% include "componentes-crud/country-form.md" %}